donkevlar/Bookshelf-Traveller/README.md

 ### Python Script
 Requirements: Python 3.11 or above.

+**FFMPEG Must be installed in the project directory and/or in PATH to run audio commands using the script installation method.
+If this is too difficult, please use the docker instructions above.**

 you'll also need an '.env' file for loading the above ENV Variables
 ```
 pip install discord-py-interactions && pip install python-dotenv && pip install requests